Serra at The Chancery Rosewood, Mayfair

 Daisy Green, across London

 Daisy Green, the popular Australian brunch brand which has been springing up on street corners across the capital, is famed for its aesthetically pleasing and equally delicious morning menu.
-With outposts in Bishopsgate, Richmond, Paddington, Marylebone and Soho, brunch favourites include the Dirty Daisy – crispy tater tots, chorizo, chipotle sour cream, eggs, green tomato and avocado salsa – and the Bondi: an Australian take on a full English, featuring back bacon, poached eggs, chilli and fennel sausage, mushrooms, avocado, chilli pesto and charcoal sourdough.
+With outposts in Bishopsgate, Barbican, Paddington, Marylebone and Soho, brunch favourites include the Dirty Daisy – crispy tater tots, chorizo, chipotle sour cream, eggs, green tomato and avocado salsa – and the Bondi: an Australian take on a full English, featuring back bacon, poached eggs, chilli and fennel sausage, mushrooms, avocado, chilli pesto and charcoal sourdough.

 Claridge’s, Mayfair